daneroo/nixvana/README.md

 ## TODO

-- home manager
+- GitHub Actions
-- caching:
+- home manager: not sure it's possible to use it in a devcontainer
-- [x] docker is a feature
+- caching for nix
 - coordinate the list of VSCode extensions and their dependencies

 ## Setup